 It is often said that smoking takes years off your life and statistics and research says that smoking can actually reduce the lifespan of a person.
 People believe that there is a relationship between the numbers of years you smoke, For example, if you smoke one pack a day for 10 years, smoking can reduce your life-span by nearly 4 years.

-There are strong proof of links smoking to the development of and mortality from a number of specific diseases, including the three leading causes of death: heart disease, cancer, and stroke.
+There is a strong proof of links smoking to the development of and mortality from a number of specific diseases, including the three leading causes of death: heart disease, cancer, and stroke.

 Interesting topics you may look for by LabsAdvisor: